fnproject/fdk-java/docs/FAQ.md

 Use Fn Flow when:
    - You want to compose the work of several other Fn functions in a reliable and scalable way.
    - You find yourself wanting to write code that blocks on the result of another Fn call.
-   - Instead of reaching for another workflow system or library.
+   - You feel tempted to reach for another workflow system or library.

 ### Is Fn Flow related to `java.util.concurrent.Flow`?
 No. `java.util.concurrent.Flow` is a stream-processing API for running code in a single JVM.
 Fn Flow is a distributed promise API for writing long-running, fault-tolerant asynchronous functions.

 ### Is Fn Flow related to <any other Java library called Flow>?
-No. Fn Flow is was released in 2017 and is not related to any other Java library.
+No. Fn Flow was released in 2017 and is not related to any other Java library.

 ### What is the relationship between Fn Flow and Java's `CompletionStage` and `CompletableFuture` API?
 Fn Flow was 'inspired by' the `CompletionStage` API and shares a number of similar methods.
 However, as the semantics of Fn Flow are subtly different, and because we require our operations to implement `Serializable` we have implemented a new API.